 The town doesn't seem to be bothered, long since excepting this contaminated reality.
 Its just a pleasant warm summer day.

-Is this an alternative reality?
-Or is this an allegorical tale about comfort in the undeniable toxicity of our everyday lives?
+This music video portrays an allegorical tale about comfort in the undeniable toxicity of our everyday lives.

 Directed by Kevin Johnson and Shaun Durkan Produced by Ryan Uzilevsky

 Cinematography by Ryan Uzilevsky and Gabriel Valencia

 Conceptually, the music video represents acceptance and comfort in the inescapable contamination of modern life.
 Something that is beyond the state of resistance and no longer stands in the way of happiness.

 Visual Inspirations for the project includes the photography of Edward Burtynsky's seminal work 'Manufactured Landscapes' a portrayal of the epic scale of humanities modification of planet earth.

 As well, surrealist photographer Gregory Crewdson, who captures the austere and atmospheric dimension of life in suburban america influenced the way the music video portrays its mundane boredom through a cinematic lens.